-DANIEL PETERSCHMIDT: They decided to leave their safe private islands and head back out into public land.
+D PETERSCHMIDT: They decided to leave their safe private islands and head back out into public land.
 Matt hoped that being out in public spaces where anyone could listen in might help them recruit more people.
 And soon they found a public space that hosted an NPR stream that carried Science Friday.

 In many ways, it seemed like the solution to their problems.
 But there were some downsides.
 Like, when anyone can join your group, “anyone” can join your group.